SangWook16074/grabber_sheet/README.md

 *   Draggable bottom sheet with a customizable grabber handle.
 *   Stable and predictable behavior, fixing common scroll controller conflicts.
 *   Use any widget as the content of the sheet via a `builder`.
+*   Insert a custom widget into the draggable grabber area.
 *   Customize sheet sizes (initial, min, max).
 *   Optional snapping behavior with custom snap points via `snap` and `snapSizes`.
 *   Customize grabber style (color, size, shape).